-Our trip to Easter Island, Chile was amazing!
-We highly suggest that you add this place to your South America travel bucket list due to its uniqueness.
-See the intriguing moai with your own eyes!
+We highly suggest that you add this place to your South America travel bucket list due to its unique attractions to visit.
+One of the top experiences is to see the intriguing moai with your own eyes!

 If you didn’t see our last post on how to visit Easter Island on a budget, check out the post here.